-The Fortune Brands Home & Security Hourly Employee Retirement Savings Plan (the "Plan") is a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands Home & Security, Inc. ("Fortune Brands") and its operating companies.
+Fortune Brands maintains a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands and its operating companies named the Fortune Brands Innovations Hourly Employee Retirement Savings Plan (the "Plan").
+The name of the Plan was changed from Fortune Brands Home & Security Hourly Employee Retirement Savings Plan following the Fortune Brands' name change in December 2022.
 The Plan is designed to encourage and facilitate systematic savings and investment by eligible employees for their retirement.
 The Plan is maintained by Fortune Brands and is intended to comply with Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and is subject to various provisions of the Code and the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Fortune Brands Employee Benefits Committee serves as the Plan's administrator ("Plan Administrator").

 Fortune Brands and each of its operating companies that participate in the Plan are referred to collectively as the "Companies" and individually as a "Company."
-Operating companies that participated in the Plan during the years ended December 31, 2020 and/or 2019 included: MasterBrand Cabinets, Inc. ("MasterBrand"); Woodcrafters Home Products, LLC ("Woodcrafters"); Norcraft Companies, L.P.; Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); and Fiber Composites, LLC ("Fiberon").
-Effective May 30, 2019, Therma-Tru is no longer a participating employer in the Plan.
+Operating companies that participated in the Plan during the years ended December 31, 2022 and/or 2021 included: MasterBrand Cabinets, Inc. ("MBCT"); MasterBrand Home Products, LLC ("MasterBrand Home"); Norcraft Companies, L.P. (collectively, "MasterBrand Businesses"; Fortune Brands Water Innovations, LLC ("FBWI"); Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); and Fiber Composites, LLC ("Fiberon") and for 2022 only, included the hourly-paid production employees of AEI, LLC and Comfort Bilt, LLC ("Larson"), who were previously included in the Larson Manufacturing and Affiliates 401(k) Plan.